innogames/ax3/README.md

  - add some more empty ctors to work around https://github.com/HaxeFoundation/haxe/issues/8531
  - use `Vector` instead of `flash.Vector` and add it to `imports.hx` automatically
  - add imports for fully-qualified names that can come from `@haxe-type`
+ - remove `flash.utils.Dictionary` imports (because we translate that to `ASDictionary`)
+ - remove duplicate imports (can happen when merging in out-of-package imports)